rust-lang/blog.rust-lang.org/posts/inside-rust/2023-11-09-spec-vision.md

 The descriptive definitions tell the reader how a construct will behave with respect to that Rust version; the prescriptive bounds tell the reader what they can and cannot expect to hold true in the future of Rust.

-Thus, we conclude that an ideal specification will need to address both the static and dynamic semantics, for both the prescriptive bounds and descriptive details.
+Thus, we conclude that an ideal specification will need to use both prescriptive bounds and descriptive details, for both the static and dynamic semantics.

 **"delegates"**: There are broad areas where the questions of what semantics we want, and how they should be specified, are open research topics.
 Examples of such areas include: macros 2.0, the type inference rules, the trait matching rules, and the operational semantics of unsafe code.